hylandtechoutreach/ucs/Piskel/AnimationChallenges.md

 ### Beyond
 After completing some of the basic level challenges, try to do more!
 Design a totally new level, and try to make it fun for the player.

-## Sharing
-When you've done a decent amount of creating, go to [this page](SharingArt.md) to see how you can share your art.